Do Police Officers Have to Identify Themselves?

 Courts use a broad definition of seizure that includes displays of force and the use of language that implies a person must comply.
 Existing legal analysis regarding the second scenario provides us with the clearest guidance on the standards courts would likely apply in litigation surrounding the recent events where local and federal law enforcement refuse to disclose their identities.

-Lessem, Newstat & Tooson, LLP is committed to using our years of experience and extensive legal resources to assist clients throughout the greater Los Angeles area who have been accused of crimes.
+Lessem, Newstat & Tooson, LLP is committed to using our years of experience and extensive legal resources to assist clients who have been accused of crimes.
 We understand that your rights and future may be at stake, which is why we are prepared to help you navigate the criminal justice system.
 We can guide you through every step of your case and provide you with the aggressive representation you need.

 Call our law firm today at (888) 643-2943 or contact us online for a free case review.